Posted on Thursday, May 25th, 2023 at 9:13 pm

 What Do Police Do in a Hit-and-Run?

 After a hit-and-run incident, you might wonder what the police do to find the culprit.
+The steps they take factor into how long after a hit-and-run the police will contact you.
 Broadly speaking, the steps in a hit-and-run accident investigation are:

 - Collecting Initial Information: After you report the hit-and-run, the police will arrive at the scene to gather initial evidence and information.
 This could include your statement about the accident, any descriptions of the other vehicle or driver, and witness accounts if anyone else saw what happened.
-Even the smallest detail could be crucial, such as the color or make of the car, a partial license plate number, or the direction in which the vehicle fled.
+Even minor details like car color, partial plate number, or fleeing direction can be crucial.

 - Physical Evidence Collection: The police will also collect any physical evidence left behind.
 This might include parts of the other vehicle, paint scrapes on your car, or tire tracks.
 All these pieces can help the police identify the other driver’s vehicle.